 Sharing information is a key part of safeguarding work and decisions about how much information to share, with whom and when, can have a profound impact on a child's life.
-Our school is signed up to the Education and Learning Information Sharing Protocol which includes information sharing for safeguarding purposes.
+St Thomas More Primary School is signed up to the Education and Learning Information Sharing Protocol which includes information sharing for safeguarding purposes.
 This protocol enables us to share and receive information with the Local Authority in a legal, safe, and secure way, to support our work in keeping children safe.